AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 [Link to full article](http://www.cs.cmu.edu/afs/cs/usr/phoebe/mosaic/work/papers/surfaces99/sengers.practices-machine-culture.html)

-$Article $AI $Artificial Intelligence $Cultural Studies $Cultural Theory
+$article $AI $artificial intelligence $cultural studies

 # Shaping the Web: Why the Politics of Search Engines Matters
 ## Lucas D. Itrona and Helen Nissenbaum
 ### 2000

 "This article argues that search engines raise not merely technical issues but also political ones.
 Our study of search engines suggests that they systematically exclude (in some cases by design and in some accidentally) certain sites, and certain types of sites, in favor of others, systematically give prominence to some at the expense of others.
 We argue that such biases, which would lead to a narrowing of the Web’s functioning in society, run counter to the basic architecture of the Web as well as the values and ideals that have fueled widespread support for its growth and development.
 We consider ways of addressing the politics of search engines, raising doubts whether, in particular, the market mechanism could serve as an acceptable corrective."

 [Link to Text](https://nissenbaum.tech.cornell.edu/papers/searchengines.pdf)

-$journal $article $internet $bias
+$article $internet $algorithmic bias $computer science $computing industry

 # Race in Cyberspace
 ## Beth Kolko, Lisa Nakamura and Gilbert Rodman (editors)